 Element Key Activity Frequency Work Manage demanding and changing workloads and competing priorities.
 Daily Environment Work in a team environment.
 Daily Work in different geographic locations.
-Daily Work office hours with the possibility of extended hours.
+Regular Be exposed to all outdoor weather conditions.
+Regular Work in unstructured environments (e.g. outreach).
+Regular Work office hours with the possibility of extended hours.
+Regular Work on-call after hours.
 Regular Work in an open plan office.
 Daily Work in buildings which may be two-storey.
-Daily Sit at a computer or in meetings for extended periods.
+Regular Sit at a computer or in meetings for extended periods.
 Daily Work in an environment with competing demands.
 Daily Present at court and other jurisdictions.
 Occasional People Contact Liaise with government, non-government and community organisations.
 Daily Work with clients who may have a physical or sensory disability.
 Regular Interact with members of the public who may display the full range of emotional expressions, including parents, partners, significant others, family members, advocates, doctors, police.
 Regular Interact with clients and members of the public who could display verbal or physically challenging behaviour.
 Regular Facilitate access to specialist, generic and community services.
 Daily Undertake training and professional development activities.
 Regular Administrative Tasks Undertake administrative tasks which may include the following: computer work, filing, writing reports, case notes/plans and client records, participating in meetings, concentrating for long periods of time, managing resources and budget and researching and analysing information and data.
 Daily Use technology including photocopier, telephones including mobiles, fax, overhead projectors, televisions, videos, and electronic whiteboards.
+Daily

-Daily Transport Drive vehicles possibly over long distances and in all traffic and weather conditions.
-Regular
+Transport Drive vehicles possibly over long distances and in all traffic and weather conditions.
+Regular Drive vehicles with possible distractions from client behaviour, verbal or physical.
+Occasional